 Treatment of hyperventilation is simple: slow down breathing (but make sure it is not hypoxia, or else you will kill them!), or breathing into a paper bag will help build up the carbon dioxide level in the blood.
 If in doubt, put them on oxygen just to be safe.

 Not needed for respiration but found in the body in a dissolved state.
 Flight above 8000 ft altitude (or cabin pressure) can result in nitrogen to come out of solution and form gas bubbles.
-These bubbles will them move around and lodge under the skin, joints, the brain, spinal chord causing all kinds of problems.
+These bubbles will then move around the body and lodge under the skin, joints, the brain, spinal chord causing all kinds of problems.
 Known as the bends.
-Divers ascending too quickly will have the same problems.
+Scuba divers ascending too quickly will have the same problems.

 Symptoms include: joint pains, itchiness, numbness, tingling and paralysis of parts of the body.
 Chances are that this will result in permanent paralysis or even death.